wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 2/Tutorial_Sets.md

 |member(value)       |Determines if "value" is in the set|if value in my_set:|O(1) - Performance of hashing the value (assuming good conflict resolution)|
 |size()              |Returns the number of items in the set|length = len(my_set)|O(1) - Performance of returning the size of the set|

-* **chaining** - A method of removing conflicts in a set in which all items that hash to the same index are chained together into a single data structure stored in that target index.
-When looking for data, the code will need to traverse the data structure.

 * **hashing** - The process of mapping an item to an index location using a hashing function.
 Since the function does not require searching throught the data structure, hashing can result in an O(1) in the best case.

 * **hashing function** - A function that converts the value of an item to a numerical index value.
 The hashing function will include a modulo operation to ensure the resulting index is within range of the sparsed list.

-* **open addressing** - A method of removing conflicts in a set in which a new empty location is found elsewhere in the sparse list.
-There are multiple ways of finding an empty location including moving over 1 index at a time until one is found.
-When looking for data, the code will need to follow this search strategy until something is found.

 * **set** - A data structure that maps data to an index based on a hashing function.
 Sets can only hold unique data because of the hashing function.
 Sets are useful for summarizing data and finding duplicates.